 In other contexts, a single and dominant horizon line can split the scene into two rectangles.
 If it splits the scene in the center, it often makes the scene very static and boring.
 On the contrary, a scene with a high or low horizon can dramatically alter your perception and overall mood of the picture.
 There are situations where we notice multiple horizon lines in a landscape.
-This gives us a sense of space, emphasizes the calmness and restfulness of the scene.
+This gives us a sense of space, and emphasizes the calmness and restfulness of the scene.

 A picture with a low horizon emphasizes the eeriness of the scene.
-One may regard it more spiritual in some sense.
+One may regard it as more spiritual in some sense.
 As it introduces the expansive sky and its heavenly bodies.
 This often evokes an ethereal feeling in the artist and its viewers’ minds.
 Soft moving clouds can add some delicacy or create a contrast between its lightness and the heaviness of the earth.

 Vertical Lines and Its Effects on Visual Perception

-We photographers often change the orientation of our frame to treat the subject matter properly or just out of curiosity, to learn what’s working best with a particular scene.
+We photographers often change the orientation of our frames to treat the subject matter properly or just out of curiosity, to learn what’s working best with a particular scene.
 When we change the orientation from horizontal to vertical, it instantly gives us a sense of height.
 It’s just changing the orientation of the layout that alters our perception.

 Anything straight up has to work against gravitational forces to maintain its position and balance.
-It becomes so apparent when you look at man-made objects, architectures, pillars, etc. For this reason, many artists think vertical lines imply strength, dignity, sturdiness, active, energy, assertiveness, and masculinity.
+It becomes so apparent when you look at man-made objects, architectures, pillars, etc. For this reason, many artists think vertical lines imply strength, dignity, sturdiness, activity, energy, assertiveness, and masculinity.

-Similarly, a man who cannot sit or stand straight sends out a subconscious message that he is weak, burdened, not active, low in status, lacks confidence, informal, and harmless, which is quite the opposite of an upright person.
+Similarly, a man who cannot sit or stand straight sends out a subconscious message that he is weak, burdened, not active, low in status, lacks confidence, is informal, and harmless, which is quite the opposite of an upright person.

 Diagonal Lines and Its Effects on Visual Perception

-If you understood how artists see vertical and horizontal lines, it becomes clear that a diagonal line neither suggests strength like vertical lines nor does it suggest restfulness like a horizontal line; it seems to be falling.
+If you understand how artists see vertical and horizontal lines, it becomes clear that a diagonal line neither suggests strength like vertical lines nor does it suggest restfulness like a horizontal line; it seems to be falling.
 In other words, it’s a state in between, where it’s about to fall, but hasn’t yet fallen.

 When we run, we hold a very aggressive and diagonal body posture to gain speed and the speed we gain also prevents us from falling as it’s not a stable posture.
 So it suggests instability, motion, speed, movement, action, threat, and tension.
 Diagonal lines are more dynamic, powerful, and directional than horizontal or vertical lines.
 You must be careful when using diagonal lines in your composition.
 It’s not as easy as using horizontal or vertical lines.